dachuanzhou/Gittest/readme.txt

-first time just test the function of git from host to linux
+sec time just test the function of git from host to linux
-:wq